goodrain/rainbond/CONTRIBUTING.md

 ## Documents

-When you find any spelling mistakes or great content to supplement on the [official website of Rainbond](https://www.rainbond.com/), you can submit a pull request to the [Rainbond docs](https://github.com/goodrain/rainbond-docs).
+When you find any spelling mistakes or great content to supplement on the [official website of Rainbond](https://www.rainbond.io/), you can submit a pull request to the [Rainbond docs](https://github.com/goodrain/rainbond-docs).

 ## Compile the project

 Rainbond mainly consists of the following three projects.
-Click to view [Technical architecture](https://www.rainbond.com/docs/architecture/architecture/)

 - [Rainbond-UI](https://github.com/goodrain/rainbond-ui)
 - [Rainbond-Console](https://github.com/goodrain/rainbond-console)